IbyG/Fundo-ETL/README.md

     ```

     Replace `/path/to/your/my.cnf` with the path to your `my.cnf` file, and `your_database` with the name of your MariaDB database.

-    **Note:** Ensure that the `database_schema.sql` file contains the necessary DDL statements for creating the required tables.

 4. **Create the `my.cnf` File:**